 Smart investors know that investing in international stocks can be a smart move in building a diversified portfolio.
 With that in mind, we've compiled some of the top international mutual funds, including index funds for more conservative investors, and emerging markets funds for more aggressive investors.

-Mutual funds that invest in international stocks often have more market risk than those that invest in U.S. stocks.
-International stocks provide diversification to a portfolio, but many investors are smart to keep the allocation to somewhere between 10% and 20%.
+Mutual funds that invest in international stocks often have more market risk than those that invest in U.S. stocks, but that can create more opportunities for investors who are willing to take those risks.

 Here are some of the top international index funds to explore investing in.